A Beginner’s Guide To The Feasts of the LORD

 • Trumpets

 The Israelites on the beginning of the 7th month were commanded to have a feast of blowing trumpets.
-Often related with the term Rosh Hashannah, which means the head of the year.
-This term today refers to the Israelite civil calendar New Year.
-But Biblically, the New Year is on the First of Aviv (Abib).
+The term Rosh Hashannah, which means the head of the year, refers to the Israelite civil calendar New Year.
+But Biblically, the New Year is on the First of Aviv (spring).

-The Day of Atonemen was the most Holy day on the Hebrew calendar.
+The Day of Atonement was the most Holy day on the Hebrew calendar.
 It was a time and fasting, prayer and repentance.
-It was the day the High Priest would offer a sacrifice for the cleansing on the sanctuary.
-And the offering of consisting of 2 goats for the atonement of the people.
+The High Priest would offer a sacrifice for the cleansing on the sanctuary and atonement of the people.

 • Tabernacles